qaware/cloud-native-landscape/README.md

 # Cloud Native Landscape
-Cloud Native Landscape with a special emphasis on vital and relevant open source projects for enterprise use.
+The Cloud Native Landscape provides a detailed overview over the most relevant Cloud Native technologies, most of them open source.

+With the Cloud Native universe developing very fast, the Cloud Native Landscapes has to be updated regularily.
+In this repo you can find all versions of the Cloud Native Landscape from the very beginning (2016) until now.